What does the future of work look like?

 Deloitte found that middle-income jobs are most at risk, with UK jobs with wages of 30,000 or under being five times more susceptible to AI automation than jobs paying upwards of 100,000.

-This means that the future workforce will need to be able to adapt to collaborate with intelligent machines, as well as manage and supervise tasks performed by them.
+This means that to ensure survival the future workforce will have to constantly adapt and embrace reskilling, collaborating with intelligent machines, as well as managing and supervising the tasks they perform.

 How will business intelligence change the way we work?